cris6h16/api-rest-spring-boot-100-test-coverage-postgresql-swagger/README.md

 ## Time taken (UTC-5)

 **PD**: This isn't classified very well, but I'll try to do it better in the future.
 also take into account that I'm already have an idea of what the api will do.
-Only was capture my general idea in specific points (for defining & thinking like that).
+Only was capture my general idea in specific points (for defining & things like that).

 ### README.md